wp-plugins/nk-google-analytics/readme.txt

 = Does NK Google Analytics supports classic Tracking code? =

-Yes, it does
+Yes, it does.

 = Does NK Google Analytics supports Universal Tracking code? =

-Yes, it does
+Yes, it does.

 = Does NK Google Analytics supports Remarketing Tracking code? =

+Yes, it does.

+= Does NK Google Analytics supports Custom Tracking code? =

-Yes, it does
+Yes, it does.

 == Screenshots ==